aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 	};

-Therefore the code to access nodes in your testApp.cpp will be like this:
+Therefore the code for accessing nodes in your testApp.cpp might look like this:

 	void testApp::drawActor(const ramActor &actor)
 	{
-		// access to right hand
+		// accessing the right hand
 		ramNode rightHand = actor.getNode(ramActor::JOINT_RIGHT_HAND);

 		// do something with rightHand...